About therapy

 Counselling gives you room to breathe, space to think, and a chance to explore your options for how things could be different.

-In therapy, you don't have to hide or apologise for your feelings.
-Whatever is on your mind - the future, the past, family, love, purpose, life, death - nothing is off the table.
+In the therapy room, you don't have to hide your feelings, or apologise for them.
+Whatever’s on your mind - the future, the past, family, love, purpose, life, death - nothing is off the table.

 There could be all kinds of reasons you’re here.

-Therapy can also be portrayed in a slightly mystical way, but if there is any ‘magic’ to it, it’s not in a therapist who has all the answers (run a mile from anyone who says they do).
-It’s in the process of discovering that it’s possible for things to be different for you, and that there are choices available that you may not have realised.
+Counselling is a process of discovering that it’s possible for things to be different for you, and that there are choices available to you that you may not have realised.

 Counselling gives us new choices.